Kavya Jyothi

 AI-Powered Troubleshooting Portal

-A full UX case study showcasing research, ideation, system d
+A full UX case study showcasing research to design

 Role: Senior UX Designer (Lead)Domain: Industrial UX + AI Systems (Semiconductor Manufacturing)